keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 ---
 title: Analysis
-description: Understand Analysis in Keptn and how to use them
+description: Understand Analyses in Keptn and how to use them
 weight: 150
 cascade:
   type: docs